officialprofile/Genome-assembly/04-Basic2.md

 Let's talk trough `substr(zika[1], 2, nchar(zika[1]))` and `do.call(paste0, as.list(zika[2:length(zika)]))`.
 We create a header on the basis of initial line of the fasta file, i.e. first element of our vector.
 One could simply write `'header' = zika[1]` but we also want to remove `>` character from the very beginning.
 Therefore we take a substring that starting from the second character and ends at the end (position equal to the number of characters).

-`do.call(paste0, as.list(zika[2:length(zika)]))` needs a little more explanation.
-As we know one can use a paste0 function to concatenate strings.
-Unfortunately, if imputing a vector of strings won't concatenate all element together
+The second part, which is `do.call(paste0, as.list(zika[2:length(zika)]))`, needs a little more explanation.
+As we know one can use the paste0 function to concatenate strings.
+Unfortunately, imputing a vector of strings won't concatenate all element together.
+For paste0 this vector is simply a one element.

 ```r
 paste0('A', 'B', 'C')
 #> [1] "ABC"
 paste0(c('A', 'B', 'C'))
 #> [1] "A" "B" "C"
 ```